LuminateOne/laravel-revision-tracking/README.md

 ### Run migrations

 #### If you are running mode `all`, run this command:
-Mode `all`, revisions will be stored in one table, you can change the mode in `./config/revision_tracking.php`.
+Mode `all`, revisions will be stored in one table.
 ```bash
 php artisan migrate
 ```

 #### If you are running mode `single`, run the following command for each model you want to track:
-Mode `single`, revisions will be stored in a separate table based on the model, you can change the mode in `./config/revision_tracking.php`.
+Mode `single`, revisions will be stored in a separate table based on the model.
 ```bash
 // Please include the namespace
 php artisan table:revision {modelName}